digitalpulp/ballast/README.md

 There are two environment variables and one path which need to be set in `codeship-services.yml` found in the root of the project repo:

--  front-end : environment : THEME_NAME - The folder/machine name of
+-  front-end : environment : THEME_NAME - The folder/machine name of your custom
-   your custom theme.
+   theme.
 This folder should be present in `docroot/themes/custom`.
+If you set `site_theme_path` in `setup/config.yml` then also set THEME_PATH here to the same value.
 -  front-end : working_dir - set this value to the full path in the container to the theme folder.
 Usually `/var/www/docroot/themes/custom/yourtheme`
 -  deploy : environment : DEPLOY_TARGET - The url of the git remote to